Tech-at-DU/d3-tutorial/04-scales/readme.md

 ### Making a set

 The last area where things are not working well is in country names.
 We had to add all of these names manually.
-If there had been more than four this would not have been easy, and as it is it's not scalable.
+If there had been more than four this would not have been easy, and as it is it's not scalable solution.

 There is probably a strictly D3 method for this.
-I had a hard time figuring this since the methods seem to change over different versions of d3.
+I had a hard time figuring this out since the methods seem to change over different versions of d3.
 We are using d3 v7 which didn't have an obvious answer.

 I used vanilla JS for this.
 Try this: